 I’ve compiled a few of my favourites in my Free Attractions in Edinburgh Guide.

-My advice to combat the haar is to pack an extra insulated fleece in your backpack and always keep gloves and a hat in there along with a pac-a-mac (Amazon links to products I recommend.
+My advice to combat the haar is to pack an extra insulated fleece in your backpack (see my recommended backpacks) and always keep gloves and a hat in there along with a pac-a-mac (Amazon links to products I recommend.
 Top tip – the gloves are touch-screen compatible so you can still navigate around on your phone).

-(2) Most of Edinburgh’s national museums and public places have completely free admission so if the thought of spending £20 to get into Edinburgh Castle is giving you hot flushes, add a few of these suggestions to your itinerary to reduce your overall costs:
+2: If you’re looking for free things to do in Edinburgh you’re in luck as most of the city’s national museums and public places have completely free admission.
+If the thought of spending £20 to get into Edinburgh Castle is giving you hot flushes, just add a few of these suggestions to your itinerary to reduce your overall costs:

 The National Museum of Scotland, The National Portrait Gallery, The National Gallery of Modern Art, Greyfriars Kirk, The Royal Botanic Gardens, Calton Hill, Holyrood Park, The Museum of Childhood, The People’s Story Museum and The Museum on the Mound.

-You’ll find more attractions to visit in my Edinburgh archives.
+You’ll find more attractions to visit in the Edinburgh archives.

-(5) One thing I would definitely suggest you do if you’re staying in Edinburgh for a few days is check out all the unusual attractions that are off the standard crowded tourist trails.
+5: One thing I would definitely suggest you do if you’re staying in Edinburgh for a few days is to check out all the unusual attractions that are off the standard crowded tourist trails.

-There’s so much more to the city than the castle and the palace so consider adding these attractions to your itinerary as well (note that some attractions are located outside the city): Gilmerton Cove, Edinburgh Butterfly and Insect World, The Water of Leith, Leith, Rosslyn Chapel, The Pentland Hills, Cramond Island, Craigmillar Castle.
+There’s so much more to the city than the castle and the palace so consider adding these attractions to your itinerary as well (note that some attractions are located outside the city): Gilmerton Cove, The Water of Leith, Leith, Rosslyn Chapel, The Pentland Hills, Cramond Island, Craigmillar Castle.

 I would advise against purchasing any gifts from the souvenir shops on The Royal Mile as the prices are inflated and many items are on the verge of being fake – like the cashmere jumpers and scarves that only have a tiny percentage of cashmere wool in them.